chhjel/HealthCheck/README.md

         // Exporters = ..
     })
     // By default CSV (semicolon + comma), TSV, XML and JSON exporters are configured.
-    // Excel exporter can be found in the nuget package Toolkit.Module.DataExport.Exporter.Excel .AddExporter(new TKDataExportExporterXlsx())
+    // Excel exporter can be found in the nuget package QoDL.Toolkit.Module.DataExport.Exporter.Excel .AddExporter(new TKDataExportExporterXlsx())
 );
 ```